SynthmindsLLC/SynthBrain/03 - 🔬 R&D/🧮Math & Comp Sci/Concepts/Multi-Arm Bandit Problem.md

 ### Key Algorithms
 Two notable algorithms stand out:
 - **[[Epsilon Greedy Algorithm]]**: Introduces randomness in decision-making to balance exploration and exploitation.
-- **[[Upper Confidence Bound]] (UCB)**: A more sophisticated approach that uses uncertainty in the estimated rewards for decision making.
+- **[[Synthbrain/03 - 🔬 R&D/🧮Math & Comp Sci/Concepts/Upper Confidence Bound]] (UCB)**: A more sophisticated approach that uses uncertainty in the estimated rewards for decision making.
 UCB often outperforms the Epsilon Greedy Algorithm in efficiency.

 ### Practical Application Examples
 Real-world applications of the [[MAB]] include: